MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

     Import-PSSession $Session -DisableNameChecking
     ```

-3. Run the following command to synchronize your sensitivity labels to Azure AD, so that they can be used with Microsoft 365 groups:
+3. Then run the following command to ensure your sensitivity labels can be used with Microsoft 365 groups:

     ```powershell
     Execute-AzureAdLabelSync